Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 01.33.59 UTC
+- WIB: Rabu, 10 September 2025 02.20.54 UTC
-- WITA: Rabu, 10 September 2025 02.33.59 UTC
+- WITA: Rabu, 10 September 2025 03.20.54 UTC
-- WIT: Rabu, 10 September 2025 03.33.59 UTC
+- WIT: Rabu, 10 September 2025 04.20.54 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: funny
+Kategori: nature